 Helen Tran

-Senior Attorney, Western Center on Law & Poverty
+Senior Attorney Western Center on Law & Poverty

 Nisha Vyas

-Senior Attorney, Western Center on Law & Poverty
+Deputy Director Western Center on Law & Poverty

 Six days after Gov. Gavin Newsom declared a state of emergency, the LA Alliance for Human Rights, a coalition of business interests formed in the guise of protecting human rights, sued the city and county of Los Angeles.
 It alleges that local leaders are failing to provide beds for all of Los Angeles’ 59,000 individuals experiencing homelessness.
 While the lawsuit was not filed in response to the COVID-19 pandemic, within days of the filing, U.S. District Judge David O. Carter called all parties, including intervenors — advocates for people experiencing homelessness — to an emergency hearing.
 The lawsuit therefore became a forum to hold the city and the county accountable for formulating and executing a plan to ensure the safety of unhoused individuals during this state of emergency.